Hexrays/react-redux-starter-auth/readme.md

 ### Todos
 * Add todos
-* Change redux to a basic todo or counter as an example
+* Add a basic todo as an example of redux architecture
+* Hook the todos to firebase to persist the todos.